stonepros/stone/doc/radosgw/multisite.rst

 -  ``default.rgw.control``

-To change the defaults, include the following settings in your Ceph configuration file under each ``[client.radosgw.{instance-name}]`` instance.
+To change the defaults, include the following settings in your Stone configuration file under each ``[client.radosgw.{instance-name}]`` instance.